dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

 - Agents - They are the workers which executes the job requested by the controller.
 It communicates with the controller via the JNLP protocol.
 The commmunication is usually encrypted.
 - Ephimeral - They are created.
 They are used.
 Then they are gone !
 No one remembers them !
 Usually a secure approach to run agents.

+### Jenkins Views

+- We can organize how the jobs will look in dashboard using views
+- We can control what kind of view will be served to the end user based on the privileges
+- There can be views avaiable without any need for authentication.

 ### Intersting Endpoints
 - curl https://xxxx/job/yyyy/api/json
 - /asynchPeople/
 - /credentials/
+-